Louis A. Weiss Memorial Hospital

-Louis A. Weiss Memorial Hospital, is a 236-bed hospital located in the Uptown neighborhood of Chicago, Illinois.
-It ceased most operations on August 8, 2025, including closure of its emergency department and termination of inpatient services, but continues to offer select outpatient services.
+Louis A. Weiss Memorial Hospital was a 236-bed hospital located in the Uptown neighborhood of Chicago, Illinois.
+It ceased its operations in November 2025.

 History

-Weiss Memorial Hospital is located on the site of what used to be Clarendon Beach, a popular beach of the city.
-Until the 2000s, Weiss Hospital was part of the University of Chicago Hospitals system.
+Weiss Memorial Hospital was located on the site of what used to be Clarendon Beach, a popular beach of the city.
+From 1980 to the early 2000s, Weiss Hospital was part of the University of Chicago Medical Center system.

 Beginning in July 2012, Weiss Memorial Hospital joined the other four Tenet Healthcare hospitals in Chicago as an Accountable care organization, part of the Center for Medicare and Medicaid's Shared Savings Program.

-In January 2019, Tenet Healthcare sold its three remaining Chicago-area for-profit hospitals to Los Angeles–based Pipeline Health, which is partially owned and operated by Dr. Eric E. Whitaker, a friend of former United States president Barack Obama.
+In January 2019, Tenet Healthcare sold its three remaining Chicago-area for-profit hospitals to Los Angeles-based Pipeline Health, which is partially owned and operated by Dr. Eric E. Whitaker, a friend of former United States president Barack Obama.
 The three hospitals included in the sale were Louis A. Weiss Memorial Hospital, Chicago, Illinois; Westlake Hospital, Melrose Park, Illinois; and West Suburban Medical Center, Oak Park, Illinois.

 In December 2022, Resilience Healthcare, with CEO Manoj Prasad, MD, bought West Suburban Medical Center and Weiss Memorial Hospital from Pipeline Health.

 After a June 2025 closure due to failure of Weiss Hospital's air-conditioning system, US Centers for Medicare & Medicaid Services revoked Medicare reimbursement to Weiss Hospital starting August 8, 2025.
 A July 2025 investigation led the Department of Health and Human Services to conclude that the hospital was failing to comply with physical environment and emergency services standards.
 At least one journalist found Weiss to be completely closed on July 27, 2025, and barely open on July 31, 2025.
 Local politicians expressed concern.

-The hospital ceased most operations on August 8, 2025, including closure of its emergency department and termination of inpatient services, but continues to offer select outpatient services.
+The hospital ceased most of its operations on August 8, 2025, including closure of its emergency department and termination of inpatient services, but continued to offer select outpatient services.
+The hospital terminated all remaining outpatient services on November 26, 2025.

 In October 2025, a Chicago Tribune investigation revealed that Resilience Healthcare owed the state more than $69 million in unpaid taxes and fees, including $27.7 million for Weiss hospital.

+On September 9, 2026, officials at the Illinois Department of Public Health announced that Weiss Memorial Hospital lost its license after leadership failed to make improvements.
+Shortly thereafter, the Cook County Circuit Court resolved to appoint a receiver to take control of the hospital.

 Patient care and research

-At Weiss Memorial Hospital early in the 21st century, various medical specialty services were provided through partnerships and contracts to achieve the best comprehensive care for patients.
+Early in the 21st century, various medical specialty services were provided through partnerships and contracts to achieve the best comprehensive care for patients at Weiss Memorial Hospital.